 I have a keen interest in discrimination issues, particularly where they relate to mental health.
-The majority of my past clients have suffered from some form of mental ill health, which is often a root cause of homelessness and of issues which lead to loss of a home such as rent arrears, inability to navigate the benefits system, and mental health related anti-social behaviour.
-Failures on the parts of landlords and local authorities to give proper consideration to the effects of these disabilities or to provide support to the sufferer can lead to possession proceedings being brought inappropriately, or to incorrect decisions about homelessness duties, all of which are susceptible to legal challenge.
+Mental ill health is often a root cause of homelessness and of issues which lead to loss of a home such as rent arrears, inability to navigate the benefits system, and mental health related anti-social behaviour.
+Failures on the parts of landlords and local authorities to give proper consideration to the effects of these disabilities or to provide support to the sufferer can lead to possession proceedings being brought inappropriately, or to incorrect decisions about homelessness duties, all of which are open to legal challenge.

 Graduate Diploma in Law (with Distinction) – the College of Law, 2012

-Legal Practice Couse (with Distinction) – the University of Law, 2014
+Legal Practice Course (with Distinction) – the University of Law, 2014